On this page

 Conclusion

-Creating an inclusive and secure website is not just about meeting legal requirements; it’s about building a trustworthy and user-friendly platform for all users.
+Creating an inclusive and secure website not only meets compliance requirements, but it also enhances user trust, protects your brand, and expands your audience reach.
 By implementing best practices for both accessibility and security, you can ensure that your website is safe and usable for everyone.

 Regular testing, user feedback, and staying informed about the latest developments in both fields will help you maintain this balance, fostering a positive experience for all your visitors.